Warwickshire ASA Rules 2019

 27.1 All clubs affiliated shall be bound to place their members at the disposal of the Association and the relevant Technical Committees shall have the power to select any number they think proper.
 Clubs with selected members shall confirm in writing to the relevant Technical Committee Secretary their members’ availability seven days prior to the event.
 Failure to do so would result in de-selection.

-27.2 Players representing the Association in ASA Water Polo Championships, swimmers and divers representing the Association in the ASA Inter-County Competition shall be awarded the Association Badge.
+27.2 Players representing the Association in Swim England Water Polo Championships, swimmers and divers representing the Association in the Swim England Inter-County Competition shall be awarded the Association Badge.

 27.4 The Executive Committee shall have the power to award the Association Badge to those competitors attaining Full International status so long as they have represented the County in Senior or Junior Inter Counties Competition.